Robert Bateman (painter): Foundation

 Robert Bateman is already aligned with child-in-nature philosophies.
 He is associated in the public mind with pro-nature education by his work, writings and public speaking.
-He is widely regarded by the national and international conservation community as a “hero” because of his lifelong support and clearly articulated perspective.
-He is a natural and gregarious teacher and his artwork is vastly instructive.
-Finally, Robert Bateman is perceived by many to be one of the voices of reason and hope for healthy, rejuvenated and creative engagement with the natural world:From the beginning of time we have been connected to nature, but for the first time in history, that connection threatens to be broken for most of an entire generation and perhaps generations to come.
-When children play in nature – climb trees, build forts and dams in creeks and go exploring – here is what happens: they have less obesity, less likelihood of developing attention deficit disorder, lower rates of depression and suicide, less alcohol and drug abuse, less bullying, plus, they get higher marks…nature is magic.Bateman’s Sketch Across Canada is a nationwide project by the Bateman Foundation.
-They recently achieved their goal of distributing 33,000 free sketchbooks across the country, asking Canadians to venture outside and, in the words of Robert Bateman, “become bright-eyed three-year-olds again”.
+He is regarded by the national and international conservation community as a “hero” because of his lifelong support.
+He is a natural and gregarious teacher and his artwork is considered instructive.
+Robert Bateman is also perceived by many to be one of the voices of reason and hope for healthy, rejuvenated and creative engagement with the natural world:From the beginning of time we have been connected to nature, but for the first time in history, that connection threatens to be broken for most of an entire generation and perhaps generations to come.
+When children play in nature – climb trees, build forts and dams in creeks and go exploring – here is what happens: they have less obesity, less likelihood of developing attention deficit disorder, lower rates of depression and suicide, less alcohol and drug abuse, less bullying, plus, they get higher marks…nature is magic.Bateman’s Sketch Across Canada was a nationwide project started by the Bateman Foundation.
+They achieved their goal of distributing 33,000 free sketchbooks across the country, asking Canadians to venture outside and, in the words of Robert Bateman, "become bright-eyed three-year-olds again".

-The Nature Sketch Program started in 2016 as a volunteer managed family program in Victoria.
-The focus of the program is to engage the public to the importance of eco literacy, using art, nature and inspiration of Robert Bateman.
-In 2018 Anxiety Canada became a lead partner, with focus on using the program to assist youth with anxiety and depression.
-In 2019 the program was delivered to 3,000 youth and adults across 7 provinces; including along the Great Trail from BC to Nova Scotia to NWT.
+The Bateman Foundation's flagship NatureSketch Program started in 2016 as a volunteer managed family program in Victoria.
+NatureSketch is an eco-literacy curriculum that encourages individuals to develop a personal connection to nature by teaching them how to observe and appreciate the natural world through art.
+The program is inspired by the artistic practices and personal philosophies of Robert Bateman and has been implemented in several major cities across Canada, reaching over 20,000 participants by 2023.

 Personal life

-Robert Bateman married Suzanne Bowerman in 1960.
-They had three children: Alan, Sarah, and John.
-In 1975, Bateman married Birgit Freybe Bateman.
-Their two children are Christopher and Robert.
+In 1960, Robert Bateman married Suzanne Bowerman, having three children: Alan, Sarah, and John.
+He would then go on to marry Birgit Freybe Bateman in 1975, having two children: Christopher and Robert.

 In the early 1980s, Bateman and Birgit moved to Salt Spring Island.
-The couple purchased a home located on Reginald Hill Road, looking out on Fulford Harbour, that was designed by Hank Schubart and originally built for actress Eileen Brennan.
+The couple purchased a home located on Reginald Hill Road, looking out on Fulford Harbour, that was designed by Hank Schubart and originally built for actress Eileen Brennan (she died on July 28, 2013).
 In the early 2000s, the Batemans moved from the Reginald Hill house to a house on a lake in Salt Spring designed by their son in law, Robert Barnard.